 Cyclo – Cycle rickshaws are cheap and you’ll see drivers congregating near major hotels and the markets.
-Make sure to always agree a fare before traveling.
+Make sure to always agree on a fare before traveling.

-Xe Om – Motorbike taxi fares are similar to cyclos, but again, agree a fare before departing – and be prepared for some hard bargainingl
+Xe Om – Motorbike taxi fares are similar to cyclos, but again, agree on a fare before departing.

 Taxi – The safest way of traveling around the city at night – try and get a metered one.
 Slightly more expensive than other ways of getting about but by international standards they are still very cheap.

 Choose and book your dentist in Ho Chi Minh City online via our website.
 You can cancel at any time, at no charge to you.
 You can also call our toll-free number and speak with our customer care team.

 We provide quality-checked dentists with real patient reviews, as well as clinic photos and virtual tours.
-Book with us for exclusive online discounts, and the guaranteed best prices available.
+Book with us today for exclusive online discounts, and the guaranteed best prices available!